ANZAzureDevs/New-Breakpoint/qanda/S04E02LiveQandA.md

 ## how does it has 146% of CPU? did it add more CPU itself?
 When you see a CPU usage figure like 146% in the context of horizontal pod scaling in Kubernetes, it typically indicates that the CPU usage has exceeded the capacity of one CPU core.

+## How long does it take for AKS to stand up an additional pod?
+Does the time depends on the size of CPU/Memory allocation/image size?
+The time to stand up an additional pod in AKS depends on node availability, image size, and resource requirements.
+Larger container images and the need for additional nodes due to resource constraints can significantly increase startup time, ranging from a few seconds to several minutes.
+Node autoscaling, if required, typically adds 3 to 7 minutes to the process.